 Faced with a $1.2 billion dollar shortfall for 2008-2015, Metro has been taking many actions to cut costs, increase revenue, and operate more efficiently.
 Metro has also revamped transit service to make it more efficient and productive—delivering the most value for the public’s fare and tax dollars.

 These actions have substantially narrowed Metro’s budget gap and preserved most service.
-But some one-time actions—such as the use of reserve funds—will be exhausted after 2013, and temporary supplemental funding from a congestion reduction charge expires in mid-2014.
+But some temporary stop-gap actions—such as the use of reserve funds—will be exhausted after 2013, and temporary supplemental funding from a congestion reduction charge expires in mid-2014.

 Road Services will have reduced its staff by one-third by the end of 2013, gained efficiencies and savings from an internal reorganization, and shifted its focus from capacity improvements to safety needs, preservation and repair.
 The division developed the Strategic Plan for Road Services and created a five-tiered system to prioritize road services.
 To help preserve as much service as possible, employees have participated in countywide COLA freezes.